Brazos Country, Texas

-Brazos Country is a residential community in Austin County, Texas.
+Brazos Country is a residential community in Austin County, Texas, United States.
+As of the 2020 census, the population was 514.

 Geography

 Brazos Country is located south of Interstate 10 and 7 mi southeast of Sealy.
 Downtown Houston is 43 mi to the east.
 The eastern city limits of Brazos Country run along the west bank of the Brazos River.
 The only entrances to the city are from Chew Road.
-As of the 2010 census the population was 469.
+As of the 2010 census, the population was 469.

 There are several small, unnamed bodies of water within Brazos Country, likely manmade.

 Brazos Country is located at 29°45′11″N 96°2′17″W. According to the United States Census Bureau, the city has a total area of 5.5 sqmi, of which, 5.4 sqmi of it is land and 0.1 sqmi is water.

 Government

 City government is by mayor and city council.
-The Sealy Independent School District serves area students.